Considering the challenges that sales departments face today, the advantages of online sales training software grow more prominent by the day.

 In-person marathon sessions, one-on-training, big destination training events—these generally have proven ineffective, especially in relation to the time they take, the costs they incur, and the lackluster results they generate.

-The good news is that sales training software revolutionizes the onboarding process by making it faster, less expensive, and more effective.
+The good news is that the sales training platform revolutionizes the onboarding process by making it faster, less expensive, and more effective.

 Onboarding becomes a more streamlined and measurable process